harrybergin24/Trading-Volatility/Variance_swap_trading/variance_swap.md

 v(T) = k \rightarrow \sigma ^2 = k
 $$

-where  $\sigma$  is the realised vol, if you are shorting a variance swap you belvie that the realised voltilty will be less than the market actually thinks, and vice versa.
+where  $\sigma$  is the realised vol, if you are shorting a variance swap you believe that the realised volatility will be less than the market actually thinks, and vice versa.

-## Dicussion of Methodlogys
+## Discussion of Methodology's

- So how do we find out what k, the rate of volatiltiy the makret expects.
-Here are a few ways I find intresting and hopefully can approach as I progress further into my Mathematics education:
+ So how do we find out what k, the rate of volatility the market expects:

 1. Replication and Rules of thumb

-2. using VIX as a proxy(slighty different from replication)
+2. using VIX as a proxy(slightly different from replication)

-3. Estimating using the voltaitlty surface

 Lets Address the first one, This idea comes from Carr & Madan (1998), “Towards a Theory of Volatility Trading”

 "
-*By combining static positions in options with dynamic trading in futures, payo s related to realized volatility can be achieved whichhave either no exposure to price, or whichhave an exposure contingent on certain price levels being achieved in spefcied time intervals*"
+*By combining static positions in options with dynamic trading in futures, payouts related to realized volatility can be achieved which have either no exposure to price, or which have an exposure contingent on certain price levels being achieved in specified time intervals*"

-Here they discover using static postions in options, a strip of OTM options and then hedging with futures to remove directionality they are left with quadratic variance payoffs.
+Here they discover using static positions in options, a strip of OTM options and then hedging with futures to remove directionality they are left with quadratic variance payoffs.
 Then Demeterfi, Derman, Kamal & Zou (1999), “More Than You Ever Wanted to Know About Volatility Swaps” come up with the modern replication formula that is used commonly today.
-In [Carr & madan (1998)] they prove for any twice differentiable payoff fucntion, they can be written by a static replication of options, then Demeterfi, Derman, Kamal & Zou they derive for log replication and adress many key problems.
+In [Carr & madan (1998)] they prove for any twice differentiable payoff fucntion, they can be written by a static replication of options, then Demeterfi, Derman, Kamal & Zou they derive for log replication and address many key problems.

 $$
 K_{\text{var}} = \sqrt{\frac{2}{T}